Alexis Vossah

-Alexis Vossah (born 11 March 2008) is a French professional footballer who plays as a midfielder for Toulouse.
+Alexis Vossah (born 11 March 2008) is a French professional footballer who plays as a midfielder for club Toulouse.

 Club career

 Vossah is a product of the youth academies of Cergy Pontoise and Toulouse.
 On 16 August 2025, he made his senior and professional debut with Toulouse in a 1–0 win over OGC Nice.

 International career

 Born in France, Vossah is of Togolese descent.
 In September 2023, he was called up to the France U16s for a set of friendlies.

 Playing style

-A versatile player, Vossah is able to play as central midfielder, defensive midfielder, or as a centre-back.
-He is ambidextrous and a strong passer, and involved in a lot of his team's play.
-He is strong physically and can retain the ball under pressure.
+Vossah is capable of playing as central midfielder, defensive midfielder, or as a centre-back.
+He has been noted for his passing ability, physical strength, and capacity to retain possession under pressure, while also being regularly involved in his team's build-up play.